Multi-Source Diffusion Models for Simultaneous Music Generation and Separation

 \section{Derivation of Gaussian and Weakly-Supervised Posterior Scores for Source Separation}

-In this Section we derive the formulas for `MSDM Gaussian', `Weakly MSDM Dirac' and `Weakly MSDM Gaussian'.
-We first adapt the Gaussian posterior introduced in \cite{jayaram2020} to continuous-time score-based diffusion models \cite{karras2022elucidating}.
+In this Section we derive the formulas for `MSDM Gaussian', `ISDM Dirac' and `ISDM Gaussian'.
+We first adapt the Gaussian posterior introduced in \cite{jayaram2020source} to continuous-time score-based diffusion models \cite{karras2022elucidating}.
 We plug the Gaussian likelihood function (Eq. \eqref{eq:gaussian_likelihood}) into Eq. \eqref{eq:post_bayes}, obtaining:

-Following \cite{jayaram2020}, $\mathbf{y}(t)$ is not re-sampled during inference and is always set to $\mathbf{y}(0)$.
+Following \cite{jayaram2020source}, $\mathbf{y}(t)$ is not re-sampled during inference and is always set to $\mathbf{y}(0)$.
 As such, we perform Monte Carlo in Eq. \eqref{eq:post_bayes_gaussian} with $\mathbf{y}(0)$, the mean of $p(\mathbf{y}(t) \mid \mathbf{y}(0)$ (see Eq. \eqref{eq:ytfromy0}), obtaining:

 At this point, we compute the gradient of the logarithm of Eq. \eqref{eq:monte_carlo_gaussian} with respect to $\mathbf{x}_m(t)$:

 We obtain the `MSDM Gaussian' posterior score by replacing the contextual prior with the score network: